rudolphreti/BewerbungMaster/README.md

 ## Usage

 1. Provide job data in the `data.json` file located in the `wwwroot` directory.
 Include the following information for each job application:
+   - Id
    - URL
    - Position
    - Company

+In the wwwroot/Extras directory you will find sample offer crawlers written in Python/Selenium.

 2. You can create your own documents in the `Users` directory within `wwwroot`.
 Make sure to indicate this directory in the `appsetings.Development.json` file.